 The Canadian Professional Disc Jockey Association Board of Directors is comprised of individuals that have been voted in by the membership of the CPDJA or, in the case of unexpected vacancies, temporarily appointed by the Board.
 The Board of Directors are responsible for the legal status and governance of the organization, as it applies to acts that govern the operation of not-for-profit corporations in Canada.
 The Board of Directors are responsible for appointing the Executive Committee and hiring staff and independent contractors.
 The Board of Directors oversee all aspects of the association and volunteer their time in this position.

 The Canadian Professional Disc Jockey Association Executive Committee is the Board of Director appointed management team that manages and leads the day-to-day operations of the association.
 They are responsible for the implementation of new ideas and projects as well as maintenance of in-place programming.
-Each Executive Committee member is appointed for a 2-year term and volunteers their time for this role.
+Each Executive Committee member is appointed for a 1-year term (and can be renewed for a maximum of 5 terms) and volunteers their time for this role.

 I have been an active mobile and club DJ for 25 years and a proud member of the CPDJA for many of those years.
 Along with my wife Tammie, we have been operating Schwartzentruber Music Services since 2000 and I have also become a licensed Wedding Officiant.